fredricocalamari/internet-monitor/README.md

 # Freedesktop Internet Monitor

 The Freedesktop Internet Monitor is an efficient systemd service, meticulously crafted in C, designed to monitor internet connectivity.
 By pinging google.com at 5-second intervals, it promptly alerts users of any connectivity issues with a dbus notification, seamlessly integrating with both GNOME and KDE desktop environments.
 Originally conceived in Python by ChatGPT 3.5, this tool has been refined and rewritten in C to enhance performance and minimize resource consumption, boasting an impressively low memory footprint of under 1.3M.
-Tailored for responsiveness and sensitivity to connectivity changes, users can easily customize the ping interval to suit their preferences.
+Tailored for responsiveness and sensitivity to connectivity changes, users can optionally customize the ping interval by modifying the sleep timer in internet-monitor.c to suit their preferences.

 ## Features